 So, let’s start with one fact: gold saw an average annual return of over 28.9% over the last 20 years.
 Yes, you heard it right, over 28.9% on average every year, beating your typical stock and bond portfolio’s gains over the same time by over 300%.
 Look at the chart below comparing the gains in gold (orange) compared to the gains in the Dow Jones Index (blue).

 No one can dispute this fact.
-Then, why would financial advisors object to you owning just enough to properly diversify?
+Then, why would financial advisors object to you owning just enough gold as an investment to properly diversify?